bossanova808/repository.bossanova808/staging/script.xsqueeze/README.txt

 ...with notes and install/build/etc instructions here: http://wiki.slimdevices.com/index.php/SqueezeSlave

-Openelec users can find a knocked up version here (untest by me): http://openelec.tv/forum/13-miscellaneous/8027-squeezeserversoftsqueeze-on-openelecxbmc?limit=20&start=20#18826
+Openelec users can find a knocked up version here (untested by me): http://openelec.tv/forum/13-miscellaneous/8027-squeezeserversoftsqueeze-on-openelecxbmc?limit=20&start=20#18826

 (read the whole thread and ask in there if you need help, I have no idea about this yet!)